antirez/aocla/README.md

 # The end

 That's it, and thanks for reading that far.
 To know more about interpreters you have only one thing to do: write your own, or radically modify Aocla in some crazy way.
 Get your hands dirty, it's super fun and rewarding.
 I can only promise that what you will learn will be worthwhile, even if you'll never write an interpreter again.

+## Appendix: Aocla locals and Fibonacci

+I believe the Fibonacci implementation written in Aocla, versus the implementation written in other stack-based languages, is quite telling about the jump forward in readability and usability provided by this simple feature:

+    [(n)
+        [$n 1 <=]
+        [
+            $n
+        ]
+        [
+            $n 1 - fib
+            $n 2 - fib
+            +
+        ] ifelse
+    ] 'fib def

+    10 fib
+    printnl

+So, while Aocla is a toy language, I believe this feature should be looked more carefully by actual stack-based language designers.